 This may sound unappealing because after a tiring day working out will be the last thing on your mind.
 But working out after your dinner will relax all your aching muscles.
 It will help you vent all the extra energy.
 This means that you will be able to get a sound night’s sleep.
 On top of that, there are the usual benefits of losing weight and staying fit.

 Understand your body- its requirements and patterns.
-Based on that as well as a convenience should you decide which is the ideal time of the day for you to exercise.
+Based on that as well as a convenience should you decide when is the best time to exercise.